SAP-archive/cloud-apis-virtual-event/exercises/04/readme.md

 > ./setup-service-key
 ```

-This is the sort of thing that you should see as output (some lines omitted for brevity):
+This is the sort of thing that you should see as output (some lines in the JSON output omitted for brevity):

 ```
-./setup-service-key
 Creating service key sk1 for service instance workflow-lite as me@example.com...
 OK
 ```